 This study has several limitations.
 The survey was not validated and could be subject to reporter bias.
 Researcher imposition should also be considered, as the survey was designed by a consensus group of dietitians from KDRN, and their views may not reflect issues considered to be important in the wider KD dietetic community who practice MKD.
 To our knowledge, 39 centres practice KDs within the UK and Ireland, 18 of which completed this survey; therefore the views of the other centres remain unknown.
 As the survey was completed in the UK and Ireland, it may be difficult to extrapolate the results to other countries around the world that practice MKD.
 Therefore, further research into MKD practice worldwide would be of benefit to assess how it compares and contrasts to this UK and Ireland perspective.

-In conclusion, MKD in the UK and Ireland is a hybrid KD, adopting principles from other established KD protocols and defining new elements unique to the MKD, suggesting MKD to be a KD in its own right. ,.
+In conclusion, MKD in the UK and Ireland is a hybrid KD, adopting principles from other established KD protocols and defining new elements unique to the MKD, suggesting MKD to be a KD in its own right.
+Through utilising the MKD, dietitians are trying to make KDs simpler and more accessible, particularly for patient and their families.
+In the newly developing adult sector, MKD appears to be the KD of choice.
 Further research into the clinical and cost-effectiveness of MKD would be of benefit.

 Transparency Declaration